capy-language/capy/README.md

 // You must explicitly check it before dereferencing it nullable_ptr : ?^i32 = ^foo;

-// this is what it looks like to make `nullable_ptr` null nullable_ptr = nil;
+// `nil` acts like a null pointer nullable_ptr = nil;
 ```

-Of course, sometimes it's not enough to just know that a value isn't there.
+Of course, sometimes it's not enough to know that a value isn't there.
 Sometimes you need to know *why* the value isn't there.

 Capy doesn't use exceptions.
-Errors are values just like any other value in your program.
+Errors are values, just like any other value in your program.

-An *error union* type can be used to return either a successful value or an error.
+An *Error Union* type can be used to represent either a successful value or an error.

 Error unions are created with `<error type>!<success type>`.

 For example: